pressoholics/prso-gravity-forms-adv-uploader/readme.txt

 == Upgrade Notice ==

+= 1.21 =
+* Wordpress 4.0 support
+* Added new filter for attachment post titles 'prso_gform_pluploader_attachment_post_title'
+* Added new option to not mark videos as private when uploading to youtube

 = 1.19 =
 * Security update.
 Added short life nonce to youtube video uploader async requests.
 Wanted to lock this down some more.